Mr. Gregg Busch

 Since joining the music faculty of College of the Ozarks, Dr. Huff has overseen the development of a new piano emphasis within the music major.
 He is active as a clinician and adjudicator throughout Missouri, and is a member of the Pi Kappa Lambda National Music Honor Society, Music Teachers National Association (MTNA) and the Missouri Music Teachers Association (MMTA).

-He lives in Branson, Missouri, with his wife, Theresa, their four children and two beagles.
+He lives in Branson, Missouri, with his wife, their four children, and a beagle.